Estate Planning Articles

 Nursing homes have historically resisted the concept of Medicaid planning based on the assumption that patients who engaged in Medicaid planning were trying to avoid paying their bills.
 In recent years, many nursing homes have started to rethink that position as they realize that Medicaid planning is often in their best interest as well as the patient’s.

 Do the Medicaid gifting rules and asset transfer penalties have you confused?
-If so, you are not alone!
 Unfortunately, failing to understand the rules and penalties could result in your ineligibility for benefits right when you need them the most.
-The answers to several common questions may help you gain a better understanding of Medicaid’s rules and penalties.
+Call us for assistance!

 Loaning Family Money – What You Need To Know Loaning Family Money – What You Need To Know Written By: The American Academy of Estate Planning Attorneys People lend money to family members for a variety of reasons.